 We also see patients with disease processes which can be associated with foods such as eosinophilic esophagitis, food protein-induced enterocolitis syndrome and food protein proctocolitis.

 Patients and families should expect world- class care from a dedicated staff.
-We can help diagnose, manage and possibly treat the food allergy.
+We can help diagnose, manage and treat food allergy for select patients.

 Early Oral Immunotherapy (OIT) Treatment for Pediatric Patients